synogen/mpp/readme.md

 ## General
 Reads data from a Voltronic/MPPSolar inverter and publishes it to MQTT with Home Assistant discovery.
-Right now this is just an incomplete testbed but publishing QPIGS values works.
+Right now this is just an incomplete testbed but the following works:

-Tested with a MPPSolar PIP5048GEW and a CH340 USB to serial adapter from Aliexpress.
+- publishing QPIGS values

-TODO more logging
+- raw command receiver

-TODO timestamp logs
+Tested with a MPPSolar PIP5048GEW, an OrangePi Zero 2W and a CH340 USB to serial adapter from Aliexpress.

 ## Build
 1. `mvn clean`